paualarco/reflects/src/test/scala/reflects/Factory&Generics.md

 advantages of doing so.

 ### Factory pattern example
-Let's expose the problem, we have a class object type called ColourJob, which it has a different number of classes inheriting from it
+Let's expose the problem, we have a class object type called ```ColourJob```, which it has a different number of classes inheriting from it
 (```BlueJob```, (```AzureJob```, ```CyanJob```, ```...```), ```GreenJob```, ```RedJob```, ```...```).
 The primary constructor of all classes that inherits from ```ColourJob``` are composed by ```(jobName: String, dbReader: DbReader)```.
 As it can be seen their values depends on their class, so they are not just overwriting the father´s variables.